☐ Compass with clear baseplate

 - A strict 3-hour time limit beginning from your start time is imposed.
 If you can’t finish a course, proceed back to the start location.

-- Always check in and out with the time keeper.
+- Always check in and out with the meet organizer.

 - Do not remove or change a control.